ckester23/CS422Project2/docs/README.md

 In this folder we have the reStructuredText files that were used to generate the system design specification as well as a pdf version of the document.
 Here we have a more comprehensive outline of the software architecture as well as design details for specific modules.

+## user_docs

+This directory contains the documentation meant for end users of Gbiv.
+In here, you will find pdf and html versions of the document for greater accessibility.
+This documentation guides end-users through using Gbiv and gives a little more information about what is going on behind the scenes.

+## developers_manual

+This subsection of the docs folder contains documentation that is relevant for developers on the Gbiv project.
+Specifically here we provide an overview of the implementation of the system as well as style guides and possible areas of improvement for specific modules.
+Like the user docs, this folder contains both a pdf and html build of this document.

 ## Tech Used and Acknowledgments